As long as the servers are down

 Vector will be trapped in your homes

 To make a portable WirePod server, your Vector needs to be able to communicate with it.
-You could configure your server (raspberry pi, T95 device) to connect to a hotspot as well as Vector…but then your phone now comes into play
+You could configure your server (raspberry pi, T95 device) to connect to a hotspot as well as Vector – but this requires you using your phone.

-The help make this happen, we need to turn the device into an Access Point (AP)
+The make this happen without a phone, we need to turn the device (T95) into an Access Point (AP)

 Thankfully doing this is easy…so here are the steps